August 6th, 2020 by Fix Auto USA

-Regardless of where you’re going or coming from driving under the influence of alcohol puts you, your passengers, and everyone else on the road at risk.
+Drunk driving is both dangerous and, let’s be honest, not smart at all.
+Regardless of where you’re going or coming from, driving under the influence of alcohol puts you, your passengers, and everyone else on the road at risk.

-A driving under the influence (DUI) conviction typically results in some or all of the following:
+A driving under the influence (DUI) conviction typically results in some or all of the following consequences:

 - Loss of your driver’s license.
 Depending on the state, a first DUI conviction can cause your license to be revoked for one to two years.